mikful/mike-blog/_posts/2020-06-05-Udacity-Capstone-Part-1-Definition-and-Data.md

 [^19]: https://github.com/lRomul/argus-freesound

-<div style="page-break-after: always; break-after: page;"></div>

-### Up next
+### Up Next

-In the next Part 2 of this blog series, we will look at the methodology and implementation of training the model and improving it iteratively.
+In Part 2 of this blog series, we will look at the methodology and implementation of training the model and improving it iteratively.